theimowski/FsBlog/source/blog/2015/12-21-property-based-testing-xslt.md

 The latter, shrinked data shows much clearer where the transform went wrong.
 It would be also hard to find smaller input, which still makes the test light red.

+That's exactly what happens with properties in FsCheck.
+If any property fails for a given input, the library uses shrinker to make the input smaller untill it finds a minimal dataset which still causes the property to fail.

 Implementing a shrinker for XML document turned out to be quite __challenging__ and won't be described here, but maybe one day I'll put up a separate post dedicated only to this issue.

 ## Conclusions